ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Expand URL
-Takes a URL (mostly shortened) and follows it through redirects as it expands.
+Takes a shortened URL and follows it through redirects as it expands.
 The results include each URL, which are added to a new artifact.

  ![screenshot: fn-utilities-expand-url ](./screenshots/fn-utilities-expand-url.png)